aws-samples/database-refresh-orchestrator-for-amazon-rds-and-amazon-aurora/README.md

 	* $ aws lambda update-function-code --function-name "awssoldb-RunScriptsMySQL" --zip-file fileb://awssoldb-RunScriptsMySQL.zip --region us-east-1

 1. Modify the refresh file **db-app1-mysqlinstd.json** (from the package **awssoldb-orchestrator-launch.zip**):
-	* In the "runscripts" element you must add the following new key-value pair (you can put it after the "secret" one):
+	* In the "runscripts" element you must change the value of the key "secretname":

 		**[original value]** "secretname": "CHANGE_ME"